kaspervrind/coolblue-interview/README.md

 And back again for some more work.
 I have to do it while making a production release 😆 (version 5.0.0 😀).
 Had a call, I will finish up later

+I now will continue to finish up this task.
+Only one hour left and much to do 😉.
+I will start changing the database to MariaDb.
+I have chosen this one because it's close to Mysql so upgrading won't be hard.
+I have to fix the behat tests to to run it in the docker setup.
+I will have a look at the PHP classes afterwards and improve the thing a bit.
+I saw a security issue over there which needs my attention.

 # Coolblue interview assignment

 Welcome to the Coolblue interview assignment.